-You have kept a record of what you do in lessons to help the teacher and the learners.
+Review You have kept a record of what you do in lessons to help the teacher and the learners.
 This is important information and good evidence of your contributions to learning and to the school.
 Make time to ask your teacher and your Mentor for feedback on your support in the classroom.
-Are there other ways of working you would like to try out?
+Are there other ways of working you would like to try out? .....

 Make a note of these here.

-Teaching Assistant's report and self-assessment

-clude an you have

-role n your

-r your

-Remember to in example of how been a positive model to a girl in class.
+Teaching Assistant's report and self-assessment Remember to include an example of how you have been a positive role model to a girl in your class. .....